Deer Mice in Knoxville TN

 Deer mice are nocturnal creatures that rarely leave their hidden nests during the daytime.
 Nests are lined with feathers or shredded cloth and can be found in tree hollows, fence posts, abandoned squirrel and bird nests, and the underside of logs and rocks.
 In homes, deer mice construct nests in low activity areas such as basements, attics, garages, and crawl spaces.
-Deer mice do not hibernate and may invade homes during winter months seeking shelter in storage boxes, wall voids, and upholstered furniture.
+They do not hibernate and may invade homes during winter months seeking shelter in storage boxes, wall voids, and upholstered furniture.

 Deer Mouse Behaviors & Threats